Manojbhat09/mesh2splat/README.md

 Mesh2Splat is able to convert a 3D mesh into a 3DGS on average in **<0.5ms**.
 <br>

+## Use Cases

+**Mesh2Splat** is built for fast and flexible integration into 3D Gaussian Splatting (3DGS) workflows, especially when traditional pipelines may be too slow or incompatible with certain scenarios.
+Below are some key use cases:

+- **3DGS-only Rendering Pipelines**
+  Some 3DGS renderers do not support hybrid rendering (i.e., mixing triangle meshes and Gaussians).
+In these cases, Mesh2Splat enables direct conversion of mesh assets into pure 3DGS format, allowing them to be rendered natively without relying on slower optimization pipelines.

+- **Fast Initialization for 3DGS Optimization**
+  When preparing a model for a 3DGS optimization pipeline (e.g., with new sets of images or altered appearance), having a good initial guess is crucial for faster convergence and better results.
+Mesh2Splat provides a geometry- and texture-informed initialization that can be used as a strong starting point for further refinement.

+- **Enhancing Traditional Renderers with Gaussian Primitives**
+  In pipelines where triangle meshes are the primary representation but 3DGS rendering is supported, Mesh2Splat can be used to convert selected assets into Gaussians.
+This enables developers and artists to leverage the unique properties of Gaussians—such as smooth LOD transitions, soft silhouettes, and alpha compositing—within more traditional rendering contexts.

 ## Build Instructions (Windows)

 To build **Mesh2Splat**, follow the following steps: